-James Chadwick is a partner in the Entertainment, Technology and Advertising and Business Trial Practice Groups in Sheppard Mullin's San Francisco and Palo Alto offices.
+James Chadwick is a partner in the Business Trial and Intellectual Property Practice Groups in Sheppard Mullin's Silicon Valley office.

 Areas of Practice

 James' practice focuses on litigation and counseling for media, technology, and online businesses, including patent, trademark, copyright and trade secret litigation, media law, privacy and data security, and business disputes.

 James brings almost thirty years of experience to the thoughtful, effective, and efficient representation of his clients.
 This is reflected in his approach to litigation as well as in the day-to-day advice he provides to many clients.
 In litigation, he develops and implements strategies designed to accomplish the client’s objectives as quickly and cost-effectively as possible.
 In advising and counseling clients, he responds with practical, actionable advice.

 James litigates in federal and state courts across the country, handling both domestic and international disputes.
 He has substantial trial experience and is always prepared to go to trial if necessary but recognizes that whether pursuing or defending claims, his clients are best served by getting to success by the shortest route.
 Examples include: